akilaabesinghe/Final_Project_BIOL7180/README.md

 This function involves importing Tree, TreeNode and TreeStyle.
 Moreover, it renders the file as png

+ ### Custamization of phylogenetic tree

+ we can custamize the phylogenetic tree using following commands in the import_tree.py

 ## Output

 The output of the files should be a nice tree with nodes providing distances based on maximum likelihood and individual names of raw sequences